souluran/datalearn101/DE-101/Module2/README.md

 14. Done.
 (Save your money!
 Don't forget to stop or terminate AWS DB Instance if you are not planning to use it further).

 ## 8. Superstore Dashboard in Google Looker
-My first experience in Goolge Looker, and I've managed to design my first dashboard here.
+My first experience in [Goolge Looker](https://lookerstudio.google.com), and I've managed to design my first dashboard here.
 Despite the tool being intuitively clear and easy to work with, I'd like to highlight some interesting points:
 - Looker works on a cloud only.
+- As Looker is Google service you log into it with your google account.
+- You can easy to share Dashboards with other user who have google account (most people have).
 - Looker supports the PostgreSQL version prior v12 only.
 - Diagrams and control elemnts don't have an editable Header name, it should be added separately like a text label.
 - Control element can be applied on the page level or report level only.
 No way to assign it to a single chart or another object.